Polligarden

 Unblocking challenges together

 For this project, I worked closely with my design partner Liqi to produce the MVP.
-The collaboration process didn't always consist of sunshine.
-We ran into tricky situations regularly in our journey.
-To counter this, we asked challenging questions towards each other’s designs and assumptions.
-We openly communicated our thoughts and struggles to unblock each other without judgement.
-In the end, we were able to weave our ideas harmoniously together to ensure proper integration of all the flows within our common system.
+Though we ran into tricky situations regularly throughout our collaboration process, I learned to communicate openly about my assumptions and struggles to navigate challenges without judgement.
+In the end, we were able to weave our ideas harmoniously together, ensuring a seamless user experience.

 This explorative project was intended to be a vision statement.
-Thus, there were ideas deprioritized in favour of user value and/or time.
-If given the opportunity, I would develop the secondary features as well as strengthen the information architecture more to prepare for product scaling.
+Thus, there were ideas deprioritized in favour of user value and scope control.
+If given the chance, I would further develop features that cater to our secondary user group of experienced gardeners.